wbayer/pardus-android/README.md

 ## Local images ##
 An image pack is downloaded at the application's first start.
 Subsequently images are loaded only from the local image pack, saving expensive mobile network traffic and improving performance.

-*Due to restrictions in Android's webview component this feature is unavailable starting with Android 4.4.*

 ## Extensibility ##
 Support of Greasemonkey-compatible user scripts make Pardus fully customizable on your Android phone.